CousinoMath/blog/blog/colored_logs.md

 \end{align*}\]`

 And I continue the coloration with examples like evaluating `\(\log_{3} 81\)`.
-As we&rsquo;re trying to figure out unknown value, we write `\(\log_{3} 81 = ?\)`.
+As we’re trying to figure out unknown value, we write `\(\log_{3} 81 = ?\)`.

 `\[\begin{align*}